HMS-Core/hms-audio-editor-demo/README.md

 - Reduces the quasi-steady-state noises and sudden loud noises in audio collected from two microphones, and repairs and enhances the human voice to improve the audio quality.
 - Extracts audio from video files in formats like MP4.
 - Converts audio format to MP3, WAV, or FLAC.
+- Supports AI dubbing: converts text into voice of different timbres.
+- Supports song synthesis: Generates beautiful songs based on the input lyrics (only in China).

 ## Project directory structure